huggingface/hub-docs/docs/hub/repositories-getting-started.md

 ## Creating a repository

 Using the Hub's web interface you can easily create repositories, add files (even large ones!), explore models, visualize diffs, and much more.
-There are three kinds of repositories on the Hub, and in this guide we'll be creating a **model repository** for demonstration purposes.
+There are three kinds of repositories on the Hub, and in this guide you'll be creating a **model repository** for demonstration purposes.
 For information on creating and managing models, datasets, and Spaces, refer to their respective documentation.

 1. To create a new repository, visit [huggingface.co/new](http://huggingface.co/new):